joedski/musings/NodeMCU/Journal 2019-04-29 - Playing with NodeMCU on ESP8266 (through Adafruit's Feather HUZZAH).md

 # 9600: even though that's the default
 # onlcr: as per `man stty`: Map NL to CR-NL on output. (or `-onlcr` to not map)
 sudo screen /dev/tty.SLAB_USBtoUART 9600,onlcr
+# I tried these settings from here: http://www.noah.org/wiki/Screen_notes#using_screen_as_a_serial_terminal
+# But they don't seem to help.
+Alas.
+sudo screen /dev/tty.SLAB_USBtoUART 9600,onlcr,cs8,-parenb,-cstopb,-hupcl
 ```

 I also added [a `.screenrc`](http://www.noah.org/engineering/src/dotfiles/.screenrc) I found that, among other things, changes `^c k` to `^c K`, with a big K for emphasis.
 You have to really mean it if you wanna kill it.